MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 - No direct API access or pro developer experience will be provided and only Power Apps embedded within the Teams client will be able to access runtime.

 ## Admin experience
 Tenant owners and members will be allowed to create their first app template or create a blank table app for the Team.
-For more detailed guidance on creating blank table apps, see [Project Oakdale tables: Overview](/powerapps/teams/overview-tables).
+For detailed guidance on creating blank table apps, see [Project Oakdale tables: Overview](/powerapps/teams/overview-tables).

-Team owners will be allowed to delete a team associated to a Project Oakdale environment which will trigger the deletion of that environment.
+Team owners will be allowed to delete a team associated to a Project Oakdale environment that will trigger the deletion of that environment.

 <!--
 By design and per GDPR guidelines, tenant admins and/or Power Platform admins will not be able to access any of the core customer data in the Project Oakdale environment.
 However, they will be able to perform all system management operations, including customizations and updating user records, among other options.